Hi there.

-Spoiler: it worked.
-And at the end of the chain, Lucebox runs at 88.5 t/s on Qwen3.6-27B, which beats my vLLM Turbo (88) by 0.5 t/s.
-Here’s how.
+Tonight’s spoiler: it worked.
+And at the end of the chain, Lucebox hits 88.5 t/s on Qwen3.6-27B, 0.5 t/s ahead of my vLLM Turbo (88).
+It’s the first time a llama.cpp-based path passes vLLM Turbo on this hardware.
+Here’s the story.

 I rebuild HAMi-core from my fix/cumemcreate-uninit-dev branch (the PR #188 commits).
-Output: libvgpu.so 676 KB, ELF amd64.
+Output: libvgpu.so, 676 KB, ELF amd64.
 The original Olares version is 863 KB (different build, more options).
 Doesn’t matter, the ABI is compatible.

 ssh olares@olares-one "sudo cp /usr/local/vgpu/libvgpu.so /usr/local/vgpu/libvgpu.so.backup-original